Our Future Streets: a circulation plan for Edinburgh

 Our Future Streets is our approach to

 It was agreed by our Transport and Environment Committee on 1 February 2024.
-You can see the full Transport and Environment Committee agenda online as well as view the webcast or download a pdf of the report - Our Future Streets: A circulation plan for Edinburgh.
-The pdf is not accessible.
+You can see the full Transport and Environment Committee agenda online as well as view the webcast or download a pdf of the report - Our Future Streets: A circulation plan for Edinburgh, and download a pdf of the supporting Our Future Streets (Circulation Plan) – Technical Summary Report.
+These pdfs are not accessible.
 If you need help with this, please email the team.

 How Our Future Streets strategy guides us